How To Warn users for Email Impersonation Phishing mail

 They pretend to send the email as someone from inside your organization, using a display name that matches one of your users’ names.

-You can help your users detecting these kinds of phishing emails by adding a warning to external emails that have a matching display name.
+You can help your users detect these kinds of phishing emails by adding a warning to external emails that have a matching display name.

 Creating a Transport Rule to add a warning when display name exists Internally with PowerShell